advanced-geoscripting-2021/random_walk/README.md

   execute command to generate random walkers

 Options:
-  -ts, --total_steps INTEGER    Specify the number of total steps for the
+  -ts, --total_steps INTEGER    Specify the number of total steps for each
-                                random walker, Default is 10,000
+                                random walker, Default is 10,000, Minimum 100

   -tw, --total_walkers INTEGER  Specify the number of total walkers, Default
-                                is 1
+                                is 1, Minimum is 1

   -ss, --step_size INTEGER      Specify the size of the steps taken, Default
                                 is 1